dimag0g/nios_duino/README.md

 bigger varieties will be either time-limited or only work while the JTAG cable is connected if you use free edition of Quartus.

 - SRAM/SDRAM controller.
-Unless your FPGA has 500kB of internal RAM or more you'll have to use whatever RAM you have on your dev board.
+Unless your FPGA has 500 kbit of on-chip RAM or more you'll have to use whatever RAM you have on your dev board.

 - PIO.
 This component can emulate the digital pins of Arduino, so it's